 Which are your 3 favorite pieces on Jouw…?

-I like a lot of it but the gesture of the Block Spoon by Stian Korntved Ruud is a favourite, also the Foraged Clay Plates by Jessica Hans are beautiful and understated, and I also love the Eva Burton plates.
+I like a lot of it but the gesture of the Block Spoon by Stian Korntved Ruud is a favourite, also the Foraged Clay Plates by Jessica Hans are beautiful and understated, and I also love the Plates by Eva Burton.